Opentrons/Protocols/protocols/e9ff8d_part2/README.md

 ## Categories
-* Broad Category
+* Purification
-	* Specific Category
+	* DNA Cleanup

 ## Description
-This protocol does stuff!
+This is the second of four parts for a custom PCR prep followed by two stage cleanup.
+This is the first of two cleanups.

 ### Modules